Bob Holland

 Robert George Holland OAM (19 October 1946 – 17 September 2017) was a New South Wales and Australian cricketer.
 He was, because of his surname, nicknamed "Dutchy".

 Holland, who spent the majority of his cricketing life in Newcastle, was a late bloomer, and his Test debut aged 38 made him the oldest Australian debutant in more than half a century.
 It was not until the 1978–79 season, aged 32, that the New South Wales selectors called up Holland to continue the state’s long tradition of leg spin bowling.
 He quickly formed an integral part of the bowling attack that made the state the dominant domestic team in the Sheffield Shield in the 1980s.
 Forming a spin-oriented attack with Murray Bennett (left-arm orthodox) and Greg Matthews (off spin), Holland was part of the team that won the Sheffield Shield in 1982–83, 1984–85 and 1985–86.
 Holland finished his first-class career with a season with Wellington in New Zealand’s domestic league.

 Career

 When Holland was 15 he met Colin McCool, the player coach at Belmont Club.
-When he was 19 he played for Northern NSW against Mike Smiths' 1965–66 MCC team.
+When he was 19 he played for Northern NSW against Mike Smith's 1965–66 MCC team.
 He represented Northern NSW in 1975–76 against the touring West Indian side as an opening batsman.

 1978–79

 Holland made his Shield debut in 1978–79, taking 1-113 against Queensland.
-It was the only first-class game he played that summer, the selectors preferring David Hourn and Graeme Beard to be the NSW spinners.
+It was the only first-class game he played that summer, the selectors preferring David Hourn and Graeme Beard as the NSW spinners.